-Financial Exigency Advisory Committee, hereinafter called FEAC, is a committee composed of the Provost, Senior Vice President for Administration & Finance, president of the Faculty Senate, a dean chosen by the Dean's Council, and three tenured faculty members selected by the Faculty Senate.
-The Director of Human Resources and the president of the Student Government Association shall be non-voting members.
+Financial Exigency Advisory Committee, hereinafter called FEAC, is a committee composed of the Provost, Senior Vice President for Administration & Finance, President of the Faculty Senate, a dean chosen by the Dean's Council, and three tenured faculty members selected by the Faculty Senate.
+The Director of Human Resources and the President of the Student Government Association shall be non-voting members.
 The chair will be selected from the above group by the President of the university prior to the first meeting.

-Program Evaluation Review Committee, hereinafter called PERC, is a committee composed of the dean of each academic college or school; a faculty representative from each academic college or school to be elected by the voting faculty of the college or school; the president of the Faculty Senate; an elected representative from the Horn Professors; the Provost, who shall serve as chairperson; and the Senior Vice President for Administration & Finance, who shall serve ex officio.
+Program Evaluation Review Committee, hereinafter called PERC, is a committee composed of the dean of each academic college or school; a faculty representative from each academic college or school to be elected by the voting faculty of the college or school; the President of the Faculty Senate; an elected representative from the Horn Distinguished Professors; the Provost, who shall serve as chairperson; and the Senior Vice President for Administration & Finance, who shall serve ex officio.

 Academic Unit is a basic faculty group that recommends an individual be hired in the first instance and votes to recommend promotion and tenure of an individual at the beginning stage of the tenure process.